ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 ## Load the skill / workspace
 In this part of the tutorial you are going to load a pre-defined workspace or skill into the {{site.data.keyword.conversationshort}} service.
-1. In the [{{site.data.keyword.Bluemix_short}} dashboard](https://{DomainName}) open the overview of your services.
+1. In the [{{site.data.keyword.Bluemix_short}} Resource List](https://{DomainName}/resources) open the overview of your services.
 Locate the instance of the {{site.data.keyword.conversationshort}} service created in the previous section.
 Click on its entry to open the service details.
 2. Remember the **API Key** and **Url** for the integration with Slack later on.
 3. Click on **Launch Tool** to get to the {{site.data.keyword.conversationshort}} Tool.
 4. Switch to **Skills**, then click **Create new** and then on **Import skill**.